uhh-lt/SCoT/interacting.md

 ### Assigning a Node to a Different Cluster
-In case the user does not agree with the system's hypothesis, they can assign a node to a different existing cluster.
+To support free editing of graphs for various purposes, users can assign nodes to a different existing cluster.

 After selecting the option "Assign to different cluster", a modal is opened,  which shows the selected node, its current cluster, and an input field in which the user can enter the new cluster of the node.